osic/ref-impl-kolla/documents/ease-of-use/2-osic-deploy-kolla.md

 #Find the disks that are in KOLLA_SWIFT_DATA partition on storage nodes.
 cat out.swift | grep /dev

+#After taking a note of the disks exit to the deployment host
+exit

 #Copy these disks in `disks.lst` on deployment host
 vi /opt/ref-impl-kolla/scripts/disks.lst